 In fact, this year I have nothing I can think of on my list.
 Nothing!
-It drives my family nuts, because they’d rather buy me something I want (and I would too), but I just have no needs and so few wants…even the kids’ lists are ridiculously sparse (I recycle catalogs the second they come into the house and they never really see commercials, so I think we’ve miraculously escaped from the “gimmes” common to their generation).
+It drives my family nuts, because they’d rather buy me something I want (and I would too), but I just have no needs and so few wants.
+I really just like useful gifts but I already have so much…even the kids’ lists are ridiculously sparse (I recycle catalogs the second they come into the house and they never really see commercials, so I think we’ve miraculously escaped from the “gimmes” common to their generation).

 But in years past, my list has often been full of kitchen items – now my kitchen is full of kitchen items and I don’t need anything else!.
 Here are some of my favs to inspire you so you don’t get an ugly sweater (or worse, plastic storage containers or an aluminum water bottle). 😉

 Whether you want to try a new technique (dehydrating, grinding grains), ditch the plastic or dream of that expensive new blender, we’ve got you covered!
 Here’s a list of gift ideas you could pin yourself and then send your spouse or family the link to your wish list Pinterest board as a little hint.

 These are the only containers I use to pack yogurt in a lunch.
 Leakproof and watertight, plus easy to clean and easy for kids to open!
 These are a must-buy for packing liquids.

 I recommend these for ALL family members.
 They have a large selection of lids to choose from, plus some fun accessories.
 My site editor also recommends their insulated ones for hot beverages.

 Talk about a Kimball Family favorite!
 We use these every. day. in the kids’ lunch boxes.
 We LOVE to pack up fun lunches with our leftovers – so these and the yogurt containers above are a constant!